jielabs/CarND-Traffic-Sign-Classifier-Project/report.md

 ![Distribution of classes][image1]

-To exam the distrubtion of the classes distribution cross different data sets (training, test, validation), I show them in a histogram, and it seems all the classes are evenly distributed cross all the data sets.
+To examine the distribution of the classes distribution across different data sets (training, test, validation), I show them in a histogram, and it seems all the classes are evenly distributed across all the data sets.

 ![Histogram of classes][image2]